 The module offers insight into the occurrence and increase of anger.

 By now Ben has noticed that he is "slowly getting it", he says.
 "Sometimes I feel the anger stirring, but distancing myself from it is still difficult."
 He recommends the module to others with similar problems.
 "I hope that after this module, I can continue with an online programme so I can learn more about myself."

 By now Harry has covered the entire module.
 He'll be talking with his practitioner about how to continue.
 "I want to know what the options are, and I think I would prefer talking with someone every month.
 Attending a group session seems interesting, to hear about other people’s experiences."
 He says the module has taught him that it helps to write down those things which help him prevent the anger.
 "I have been given tools."

 Several forensic care facilities use the ehealth platform of Minddistrict in the care they provide.
 Do you want to find out more?
 Feel free to contact us.

-The aggression module is not currently available on the UK version of the Minddisrict platform.
-But if you're interested in using it in the near future, please get in touch with us!
+The aggression module is not currently available on the English version of the Minddistrict platform.
+But, if you're interested in using it, please get in touch with us!